-lcon Property Description 410 Flip Horizontal Flips the current selection horizontally.
+lcon Property Description $ \rangle$ Flip Horizontal Flips the current selection horizontally.
 Flip Vertical Flips the current selection vertically.
-904 Rotate 90 Degrees CW Rotates the current selection 90 degrees clockwise.
-(90) Rotate 90 Degrees CCW Rotates the current selection 90 degrees counter-clockwise. Ø Smooth Smooth out selected drawing strokes and remove extra points.

-lcon Property Description ■ Flatten Merges drawing objects and brush strokes into a single layer.
+lcon Property Description (90) Rotate 90 Degrees CW Rotates the current selection 90 degrees clockwise. ¥90) Rotate 90 Degrees CCW Rotates the current selection 90 degrees counter-clockwise. Ø Smooth Smooth out selected drawing strokes and remove extra points.
+Flatten Merges drawing objects and brush strokes into a single layer.
 If you draw new lines to fix a drawing or line with many brush strokes, it can be useful to flatten them all into a single shape.
 By default, lines are drawn one on top of each other.
-If you intend to repaint the lines or modify their shape, it will be easier if they are flattened.
-Create Colour Art from Line Art Lets you use the outline you traced on one of the four embedded layers (line art, colour art, overlay, underlay) and create invisible strokes to paint your drawings on separate layers.
+If you intend to repaint the lines or modify their shape, it will be easier if they are flattened. (\$ Create Colour Art from Line Art Lets you use the outline you traced on one of the four embedded layers (line art, colour art, overlay, underlay) and create invisible strokes to paint your drawings on separate layers.
 This provides more inking and painting flexibility.
 You can also configure this option to create the invisible strokes on any of the four embedded layers.
 Distribute to Layers The Distribute to Layers option is used to separate the selected art strokes and send them to new drawing layers.
 In the Camera view, once you have drawn your artwork, you can select the strokes you want to distribute using the Select tool and click on the Distribute to Layers button; you can also select Drawing > Distribute to Layers .
-It will automatically take every stroke from the drawing selection made in the Camera view and separate them into a different layer for each.
+It will automatically take every stroke from the drawing selection made in the Camera view and lcon Property Description separate them into a different layer for each.
 If an artwork is composed of several strokes, you must group them using Edit > Group > Group before using the Distribute to Layers option.
 This option cannot be done from the Drawing view.
 Store Colour Gradient Use the Store Colour Gradient operation to record the selected gradient's position.
 This reuses the stored position of the gradient when drawing new brush lines or painting colour zones.
-Enable the Use Stored Colour Gradient potion in the Paint or Brush Tool Properties view to do this.
-5.5 Pencil to Brush Converts the selected centre line pencil strokes into contour strokes brush lines.

-lcon Property Description 2 - 2 Merge Pencil Lines Because pencil lines are defined by their centre lines, two pencil lines that brush against each other may not actually make a closed shape, even if they appear closed.
-If you select several pencil lines that are close together, you can use this button to close the small gaps between these pencil lines and make them into a single pencil line.
-NOTE Points must be close enough to be merged.
-If there is a large gap between the lines, they will not be merged. ₹ Reverse Pencil Thickness The Reverse Pencil Thickness option inverts the thick and thin section on a selected pencil line.
+Enable the Use Stored Colour Gradient 🔡 option in the Paint or Brush Tool Properties view to do this.
+5-5 Pencil to Brush Converts the selected centre line pencil strokes into contour strokes brush lines. $2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 +$ ¥ Merge Pencil Lines Because pencil lines are defined by their centre lines, two pencil lines that brush against each other may not actually make a closed shape, even if they appear closed.
+If you select several pencil lines that are close together, you can use this button to close the small gaps between these pencil lines and make them into a single pencil line. ~ Reverse Pencil Thickness The Reverse Pencil Thickness option inverts the thick and thin section on a selected pencil line.
 This option will take the thickest size on the line and apply it to the thinnest, and it will apply the thinnest to the thickest.
-Thick X Offset X Lets you enter a value to reposition the selection along the X-axis.

-lcon Property Description Y \$ Offset Y Lets you enter a value to reposition the selection along the Y-axis.
+lcon Property Description Thick X Offset X Lets you enter a value to reposition the selection along the X-axis. )) Offset Y Lets you enter a value to reposition the selection along the Y-axis.
 Width Lets you enter a value to resize the width of the selection.
 Height Lets you enter a value to resize the height of the selection.
-Lock Locks or unlocks the ratio between the Width and Height values. © Angle Lets you enter specific values to rotate the selection.
+Lock Locks or unlocks the ratio between the Width and Height values. ٢ Angle Lets you enter specific values to rotate the selection.
 A positive value rotates the selection counter clockwise and a negative value rotates the selection clockwise.